 Wear an SPF Every Day

-A suitable SPF can help protect against sun-related skin damage that contributes to many visible signs of ageing, including hyperpigmentation.
+A suitable SPF for oily skin can help protect against sun-related skin damage that contributes to many visible signs of ageing, including hyperpigmentation.
 An SPF will also protect those at particular risk of sun damage due to decreased oestrogen levels during perimenopause.

 Top tip: Skincare products with encapsulated SPF will help you streamline your skincare routine.
 If you have oily or acne-prone skin, use products formulated for your skin type to prevent clogging your pores and stimulating sebum overproduction.